Radiologic Technologist Articulation Agreement

 This program is offered through an articulation agreement with Quinsigamond Community College.

-Students may complete general education courses at MWCC though enrollment in the Allied Health Concentration Degree or Allied Health Certificate and apply for acceptance into the Radiologic Technologist program at Quinsigamond Community College (QCC).
-All radiologic technologist courses must be taken at QCC and students must meet the selective admission requirements of the QCC program.
+Students may complete general education courses at MWCC through enrollment in the Interdisciplinary Studies -- Allied Health Degree or the Allied Health Certificate and apply for acceptance into the Radiologic Technologist program at Quinsigamond Community College (QCC).
+All radiologic technologist courses must be taken at QCC, and students must meet the selective admission requirements of the QCC program.

 The following courses may be taken at MWCC: